aspose-ocr/Aspose.OCR-Products/ocr/cpp/conversion/bmp-to-txt/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert BMP to TXT Using C++" %}}

- In order to convert BMP to TXT, weвЂ™ll use [Aspose.OCR for C++](https://products.aspose.com/ocr/cpp) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C++ platform.
+ In order to convert BMP to TXT, we’ll use
+ [Aspose.OCR for C++](https://products.aspose.com/ocr/cpp)
+ API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C++ platform.
 You can download its latest version directly, just open
  [NuGet](https://www.nuget.org/packages/aspose.ocr)